 Her funeral will be held at First Baptist Church of Ruskin, FL on March 9, 2020 at 1:00pm, with visitation at noon.
 Dottie will be laid to rest at the Palms Memorial Gardens in Sarasota, FL.
 In lieu of sending flowers, donations can be made to LifePath Hospice of Hillsborough County or First Baptist Church of Ruskin.

-To plant a tree in memory of Dorothy Dubois, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Dorothy Dubois, please visit Tribute Store